The Role of Magnetic Fields in the Formation of the Filamentary Infrared Dark Cloud G11.11-0.12: Conclusions

-G11.11--0.12 is a filamentary IRDC and it is among the densest types of filaments.
-The CO molecular line observations present supersonic turbulence $\delta v\sim2\,\mathrm{km\,s^{-1}}$.
-Coordinated with the measurements of magnetic fields in this work, the supersonic turbulence is found to be sub-Alfv{\'e}nic ($M_\mathrm{A} < 0.5$) in the envelope of G11.11--0.12.
-The dynamically important magnetic fields in the envelope of G11.11--0.12 have general applications in the formation of dense filaments.
-The supersonic and sub-Alfv{\'e}nic turbulence can easily ompress gas along the field lines, resulting in density enhanced filament perpendicular to the field lines \citep{2008ApJ...687..354N,2010ApJ...720L..26L}.
-As soon as the density enhanced filament has a mass greater than the average Jeans mass (this condition is easily reached in supersonic turbulence), global collapse starts to take its role \citep{2014ApJ...791..124G}.
-Gas in the envelope free-falls into the spine of the filament of the lowest gravitational potential.
-In the case of strong magnetic fields, gas flow along the field lines is faster than in the direction perpendicular to field lines.
-Global collapse is more efficient along the magnetic fields, resulting in density structures perpendicular to the strong magnetic fields. \citet{2021MNRAS.503.5425B} found that gravity helps the creation of density structures perpendicular to magnetic fields in their sub-Alfv{\'e}nic models.
-We suggest that dense filament like G11.11--0.12 is more easily formed in sub-Alfv{\'e}nic self-gravitating turbulent molecular clouds.
+G11 is a filamentary IRDC and it is among the densest types of filaments.
+Its CO molecular line observations show supersonic turbulence of $\delta v\sim2\,\mathrm{km\,s^{-1}}$.
+Coordinated with the measurements of magnetic fields in this work, the supersonic turbulence is also sub-Alfv{\'e}nic in the envelope of G11, and increases to trans-Alfv{\'e}nic towards the dense regions of G11.
+The dynamically important magnetic fields in the envelope of G11 have general implications in the formation of dense filaments.
+The supersonic and sub-Alfv{\'e}nic turbulence can easily compress gas along the field lines, resulting in density enhanced filament perpendicular to the field lines \citep{2008ApJ...687..354N,2010ApJ...720L..26L}.
+As soon as the filament becomes supercritical, global collapse starts.
+Gas in the envelope free-falls onto the supercritical filament.
+In the case of strong magnetic fields ($50-100\,\mu$G), global collapse is more efficient along the magnetic fields, and this results in higher density structures perpendicular to the strong magnetic fields. \citet{2021MNRAS.503.5425B} found that gravity helps the creation of density structures perpendicular to magnetic fields in their sub-Alfv{\'e}nic models.
+We suggest that dense filaments like G11 are more easily formed in sub-Alfv{\'e}nic self-gravitating turbulent molecular clouds.
 Magnetic fields determine the orientation of the filaments formed in such clouds.